-I promised to share some of the recipes from our gender reveal party, and this Almond Lemon Pound Cake was truly a hit.
+I promised to share some of the recipes from our gender reveal party, and this Almond Lemon Pound Cake recipe was truly a hit.
 We’ve been focusing on being good to ourselves this year, and part of that has to do with how we cook, what we eat and indulge in.
 Being that this was a party, I definitely wanted to add some sweet things to our spread, but without going crazy overboard, which is why this cake is so refreshing!
-It’s made dairy free, with wholesome ingredients and okay, just a bit of sugar. 😉 So, whether you need something to whip up at home (great for breakfast, brunch or a light and moist dessert!), or you’ve got a party coming up (I think it makes the perfect addition to a gender reveal party or baby shower!), this is a recipe you need to keep on hand. 😉
+It’s made dairy free, with wholesome ingredients and okay, just a bit of sugar. 😉 So, whether you need something to whip up at home (great for breakfast, brunch or a light and moist dessert!), or you’ve got a party coming up (I think it makes the perfect addition to a gender reveal party or baby shower!), this pound cake recipe is a recipe you need to keep on hand. 😉

 We actually kept the overall theme of the party rather wholesome, in the style of light hors d’oeuvres or a great start to a brunch.
 I wanted to have something for everyone, including all of the dietary limitations and restrictions, so with a large dish of fresh vegetables and homemade herb white bean hummus, a light and airy cinnamon brown-sugar popcorn and some sliced cheeses to snack on… there was a wide variety of finger foods.
 We added to the array some fresh cut fruit and pretzels to dip into cream cheese topped with caramel drizzle (okay maybe not the healthiest, but not too bad 😉 ) and created a fruit infused punch (made with cranberry juice and sparkling water or ginger ale, plus a variety of chopped and sliced citrus fruits and cranberries)!
-Okay, so now on to the Almond Lemon Pound Cake!
+Okay, so now on to the Almond Lemon Pound Cake recipe!
 (Which seriously received some of the highest compliments of the evening!)

 Since we’re used to using almond milk as a non-dairy, higher calcium milk around our house, I thought using it would be the perfect way to include a dairy-free and lactose free recipe to our event!
 With Silk Almond Unsweetened Vanilla which has absolutely no cholesterol and no saturated fat, it’s the perfect ingredient for a light and airy dish.